Read Time: 5 minutes

 We all want more word-of-mouth referrals.

-But here’s the hard truth: When we interviewed more than 200 family-services providers—including lactation consultants, therapists, parenting coaches, music teachers, and others—most told us they weren’t actively taking steps to get referrals.
+To find out, we interviewed more than 200 family-services providers—including lactation consultants, therapists, parenting coaches, music teachers, tutors, and others.

-Others—some of the most successful providers we interviewed—have honed the process to a science.
+We discovered that the most successful providers don’t sit back and wait for the referrals to come rolling in.
+They’ve honed the process to a science.

-They’ve identified these five specific strategies to get more referrals:
+Here are the 5 specific strategies they use to get more referrals:

 #1: TARGET THE RIGHT PEOPLE